-Biosecurity - Environmental and Amenity Pests Control Policy
+Biosecurity Environmental and Amenity Pests Control Policy

 The method of funding this function is:

 Environmental Pest Plant Control

 Biosecurity Rate (EQCV) 50%

 Environmental Initiatives UAC (per SUIP) 50%

-21. Biodiversity Protection - General
+21. Living Heritage - General

-This activity focusses on halting the decline of native habitats and species within the Region and ensuring the survival and restoration of significant habitats that are falling below critical levels.
+The Habitat Protection Activity focusses on halting the decline of native habitats and species within the Region and ensuring the survival and restoration of significant habitats that are falling below critical levels.
 Habitats include wetlands, native bush remnants, the volcanic plateau grasslands, streams, rivers and lakes.